pushchain/push-chain-node/push-node-manager/README.md

 - Or wait for `Catching Up: false` in status

 **Already registered validator?**
-- The setup wizard will detect this and show your validator info
+- The setup wizard will detect this automatically
-- No need to register again
+- Offers options to: use existing validator (import wallet) or create new one
+- Handles validator key conflicts intelligently

 **Sync issues or corrupted data?**
 ```bash